What is the EES?

 When Does it Start?

-The EES will start in November 2024 for all non-EU nationals, which includes British nationals, travelling in and out of the Schengen area.
+The EES was due to start in November 2024 for all non-EU nationals, which includes British nationals, travelling in and out of the Schengen area.
+This has been delayed and the new date is yet to be announced.

 What is the Schengen Area?